 Being good at playing with the sexual tension is where all of the juice in sex comes from.
-It is barely a skill itself and more of a conglomeration of many.
 In order to be good at this, you need to practice body awareness and how to communicate non-verbally.

-The closest way you can get to learning outside of tantra is through partner dance.
+The closest way you can get to learning this skill outside of tantra is through partner dance.
 While various forms of dancing (e.g. tango or swing) can help, formless improvisation dance is by far the best, though it’s difficult to find classes that teach this.
-Contact Improv is the closest I have found, but it doesn’t deal with how you build up to the contact which is a whole dance in and of itself.
+Contact Improv is the closest I have found, but it doesn’t deal with how you deal with non-contact and build up to the contact which are whole dances in and of themselves.

 Romantic skills are by far the most difficult to master without someone guiding you and giving you feedback in person.
-I teach these skills, like how to become a better lover through formless improvisation dance and non-verbal communication, in Boulder, CO.2
+I will soon by teaching these skills, like how to become a better lover through formless improvisation dance and non-verbal communication, in Boulder, CO.6

 Insecurity wastes an insane amount of mental energy overthinking everything, which leads to analysis paralysis, hesitation, awkwardness and second-guessing.
 It spends so much time aiming, that it rarely fires because it’s so afraid of missing the target.